demenciel/push_swap/README.md

 ## How to Run

+To have a better experience with the program, there is a visualizer of the program in action.
+The visualizer will build itself with the make command if you have "cmake" installed on your computer.
 To compile the program, run the following command in the root directory of the project:

 ### Usage